opeyemitechpro/my-projects/docs/devops_projects/11micro.md

 - Go to `Jenkins > Create a Job` and give the new job item a name

 - Select `Pipeline` and click `OK`

-??? image "Images - Create a New Jenkins Pipeline Job"